MorvanZhou/mnistGANs/README.md

 # GANs implementations using MNIST data

 This repo is a collection of the implementations of GANs.
+In order to make the codes easy to read and follow,
-All GANs try to minimum the code and run on the MNINST dataset.
+ I minimize the code and run on a same MNIST dataset.

 What does the data look like?